 - When a person has been accused of something can appear guilty even when they are innocent.
 Having a lawyer argue on your behalf takes that out of the equation.

-- Being charged with a crime feels like an attack on a person's character.
+- Being charged with a crime feels like an attack on a person’s character.
 Most people get upset or angry, which is understandable.
 A person who is upset or angry might not be thinking clearly.
 A clear and calm behaviour is the best way to get through the situation.
-A lawyer looks at the situation from a different perspective which helps to acheive the best possible out come.
+A lawyer looks at the situation from a different perspective which helps to achieve the best possible outcome.